richardfan1126/nitro-enclave-python-demo/http-proxy/README.md

-# AWS Nitro Enclaves Python demo
+# AWS Nitro Enclaves Python demo - HTTP Proxy

 **WARNING: This project is just proof-of-concept, not production-ready, use at your own risk.**